Jonathan-Shiju/api-shunt/README.md

-# resilient-transaction-system
+# api-shunt
-Repository simulates a highly scalable and resilient transaction system using API Monitoring - Middleware - Temporal Data Analysis
+Repository aims to define intelligent middleware for API remediation in response to API failovers